 The COVID-19 crisis has exposed some of the key shortfalls of the current state of AI.
 Machine learning always requires a large amount of historical data, and this data is not available at the beginning of a pandemic, or more generally, during times of change.
 By the time they are available, it is often too late.
-So Deep Learning is AI for the good weather, but what we need is an AI that can learn quicker and can produce answers to questions, not only predictions based on obsolete data.
+So Deep Learning is AI for the good weather, but what we need is an AI that can learn quicker and can produce answers to questions, not just predictions based on obsolete data.

 This all requires a major reworking of our AI architectures as depicted above, which should be based on the Semantic AI design principle.

-For everyone’s safety, the use of personal health data will experience an unprecedented proliferation and it is imperative that it is based on the HITL and FAIR principles, otherwise we will either live in societies that are underperforming in combating pandemic outbreaks or other crises, or that are overperforming in surveillance .
-Only by applying the FAIR and HITL principles to AI we can bring this into balance.
+For everyone’s safety, the use of personal health data will experience an unprecedented proliferation and it is imperative that it is based on the HITL and FAIR principles, otherwise we will either live in societies that are underperforming in combating pandemic outbreaks or other crises, or that are over-performing in surveillance .
+Only by applying the FAIR and HITL principles to AI can we bring this into balance.
 This must be placed in an appropriate legal framework and should become the cornerstones of a new AI era.

 Visualizing the History of Pandemics (Nicholas LePan, 2020), https://www.visualcapitalist.com/history-of-pandemics-deadliest/